Daxbot FAQs

 Three Dax robots navigate a Sidewalk

-Dax is a semi-autonomous service robot designed for urban spaces.
+Dax is a service robot designed for urban spaces.
 Dax is optimized for two separate applications: our ADA robots gather measurements on sidewalks using a suite of advanced engineering tools, and our autonomous security robots patrol private properties in concert with local security providers.

 We built Dax robots to be a psychologically safe and enjoyable experience for everyone they meet.

-headshot of autonomous Dax robot
+A headshot of a Dax robot

 How Fast Is Dax?